 You may notice your silver jewelry tarnishing more quickly than other pieces.
 This is because silver reacts with numerous chemicals in the environment, causing oxidation and forming a tarnish.
 Tarnish is a thin layer of corrosion that makes your silver jewelry appear a dull gray or black color.

 Silver plated and sterling silver jewelry like necklaces, bracelets, and rings can tarnish after being in contact with your natural body oil and sweat.
 Chemicals in beauty products like lotions and perfumes may also react with your jewelry causing them to tarnish.
-Luckily, fine jewelry is easy to clean at home using products you already have available.
+If you’re wondering how to clean silver rings or how to clean sterling silver or how to clean silver necklaces you’re in luck!
+Fine jewelry is easy to clean at home using products you already have available.
+Let’s dive into the details!

 How to Clean Silver Jewelry